-PHY 252 General Physics II

-Prerequisites: State, Take All: MAT 272 and PHY 251
+PHY 252General Physics IIPrerequisites:State, Take All: MAT 272 and PHY 251Corequisites:None

-Course Offering Availability: Course offered at the discretion of the Dean
+Course Offering Availability: Summer and at the discretion of the Dean

 This course uses calculus-based mathematical models to introduce the fundamental concepts that describe the physical world.
 Topics include electrostatic forces, electric fields, electric potentials, direct-current circuits, magnetostatic forces, magnetic fields, electromagnetic induction, alternating-current circuits, and light.
 Upon completion, students should be able to demonstrate an understanding of the principles involved and display analytical problem-solving ability for the topics covered.
 This course has been approved for transfer under the CAA and ICAA as a general education course in Natural Science.
 This is a Universal General Education Transfer Component (UGETC) course.
 This course is also available through the Virtual Learning Community (VLC).